 Due to the requirements of the HP Safety Code, the use of “sparky” propellants is hoped for but cannot not be assured if dry conditions create a potential fire hazard.
 Therefore, consider having an alternate non-sparky motor planned should weather conditions in the weeks prior to the NYPOWER create hazardous conditions.

-The range safety officer will designate the rail angles depending on the wind speed and direction.
+- At MARS launches the range safety officer will designate the rail angles depending on the wind speed and direction.
 The angles are designed to keep rockets from flying over the flight line and towards the Museum buildings.
-There may be temporary altitude restrictions if the wind blows towards the NWM to prevent recovery drift into buildings or airplanes.
+There may be temporary altitude restrictions if the wind blows towards the Museum to prevent recovery drift into buildings/airplanes.

-MARS requires all High Power and Mid Power rockets flying on F and G motors to use rail button.
+- MARS requires all rockets flying on F powered and higher to use rail buttons.
+With the exception of spools, saucers and mono-copters ALL Rockets, F powered and above, both sport and competition models must be flown off an appropriate size rail OR flown out of an RSO approved tower!
 Launch rails are superior to round rods in every way and are an integral part of our system to control rocket flights.
-Saucers, spools and mono-copters are exempt from the rail button requirement.
+As stated above saucers, spools and mono-copters are exempt from the rail button requirement.